cozy/cozy-doctypes/docs/io.cozy.sharings.md

 # `io.cozy.sharings`

-This doctype describe a sharing, ie an action made by some user to share some documents and files from her cozy instance to other people.
+This doctype describes a sharing, ie an action made by some user to share some documents and files from her cozy instance to other people.

 * An identifier (the same for all members of the sharing)